-I want you to pour out all you know under the first heading, then the second and so on.
+I want you to pour out all you know under the first heading, then the second, and so on.
 Don’t worry about grammar or spelling.
 Just put your heart out on the computer with your fingers.
-When you finish, you will be surprised how many words you have.
+When you finish, you will be surprised by how many words you have.

 Now go back and make sure that what you have said is fully explained to your reader.
 You want them to understand, so keep writing until your idea is clear.

 Once you have all you want to say down on your computer, it is time to check for grammar.
 I use Grammarly.
-I did write a review on Grammarly that may help you determine if this is the tool for you.
-I have used it for at least four years now.
+The premium version is essential to proper grammar.
+You have many more options for writing.

 I am always surprised by how much I have written and how good it sounds.
 You will feel the same when it is complete.
 Also the more you write, the better you will get at posting.
 You may even turn out a post that is 3000 words.
 Google will love that!